Distress a Picture Frame to Shabby Chic Perfection

 Shabby chic isn’t going anywhere.
 The design trend has shown staying power ever since it took hold in Great Britain in the 1980s, where it allegedly earned its name from The World of Interiors magazine.
 While shabby chic celebrates charmingly worn-down furniture and items, anything can be altered to match the style.

-You can transform a regular picture frame into a decorative "shabby chic" accent for your home in just a few easy steps.
+You can transform regular picture frames into a decorative "shabby chic" accent for your home in just a few easy steps.
 But before we get started turning the frame itself into a piece of art, let’s identify what "shabby chic" really looks like by eliminating what it is not:

 • Completely worn out